 - We can arrange an initial FREE 15-minute telephone consultation - where we can have a brief chat of what is bringing you to counselling and any questions you may have.

 - Alternatively we can arrange your first session at full cost.
-In the first session you will have the chance to talk about what has brought you to counselling/support in more depth.
-It will also give you the chance to decide whether I am the counsellor for you and if so arrange ongoing sessions.
+In the first session you will have the chance to talk about what has brought you to counselling in more depth.
+It will also give you the chance to decide whether I am the right counsellor for you, as it is very important to like and have a trusting relationship with your counsellor.

 Where will I go for my sessions?
 Online - Telephone or face to face sessions at my Private Practice.